Sliding mode control for a nonlinear phase-field system: Acknowledgements

 \section{Acknowledgements}

-This research activity has been performed in the framework of an Italian-Romanian {three-year project on ``Nonlinear partial differential equations (PDE) with applications in modeling cell growth, chemotaxis and phase transition'' financed by the Italian CNR and the Romanian Academy.} Moreover, the financial support of the FP7-IDEAS-ERC-StG \#256872 (EntroPhase) is gratefully acknowledged by the authors.
-The present paper also benefits from the support of the UEFISCDI project PNII-ID-PCE-2011-3-0027 for VB and~GM, the MIUR-PRIN Grant 2010A2TFX2 ``Calculus of Variations'' for PC and GG, the GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni)of INdAM (Istituto Nazionale di Alta Matematica) for PC, GG and~ER.
+This research activity has been performed in the framework of an Italian-Romanian {three-year project on ``Nonlinear partial differential equations (PDE) with applications in modeling cell growth, chemotaxis and phase transition'' financed by the Italian CNR and the Romanian Academy.} Moreover, \revdue{a partial support} of the FP7-IDEAS-ERC-StG \#256872 (EntroPhase) and the \revdue{project Fondazione Cariplo-Regione Lombardia MEGAsTAR ``Matematica d'Eccellenza in biologia ed ingegneria come accelleratore di una nuona strateGia per l'ATtRattivit\`a dell'ateneo pavese''} is gratefully acknowledged by the authors.
+The present paper also benefits from the support of the UEFISCDI project PNII-ID-PCE-2011-3-0027 for VB and~GM, the MIUR-PRIN Grant 2010A2TFX2 ``Calculus of Variations'' for PC and GG, the GNAMPA (Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni) of INdAM (Istituto Nazionale di Alta Matematica) for PC, GG and~ER.

 \Begin{thebibliography}{99}